 I’ve also directed abroad, and the experience has opened me to new cultures and styles of communication.
 It reaffirmed for me the universal power of storytelling, how the same desire to express a story is shared by millions.
 When my narrative short “Porcelain Unicorn” won an international award for Philips, I couldn’t believe how well it translated.
 Hundreds of people from across different continents reached out to express their appreciation.
 Holocaust survivors invited me to screen at a Shoah service and shook my hand.
 That moment was more fulfilling than getting a Cannes Gold Lion…though those can be nice, too.

 To have discovered one of my greatest loves so early in life, I consider myself lucky.
-I’ve never had a bad time working on a project (never!).
+I love my career as a car director—I’ve never had a bad time working on a project (never!).
 I’ve had the pleasure and opportunity to direct for brands like Mercedes, BMW, Google, United Airlines, Starbucks, Roll-Royce, Jeep, Hyundai, to name some.
 I’ve made friends with folks at 72 and Sunny, RSA Films, Merkley+Partners, Globalhue, KBS+, Greenlight…along with hundreds of amazingly talented actors and crew.
 I sometimes hear a concern expressed over how rapidly the industry is changing.
 But I see an exciting future, one where visionary artists are far more empowered by technology than before, and the possibilities are limitless.

 Thank you for stopping by.